-Being a pharmacist (also known as chemist or druggist), requires a Doctor of Pharmacy (Pharm.D.) degree to practice in the United States.
+Being a pharmacist (also known as a chemist or druggist), requires a Doctor of Pharmacy (Pharm.D.) degree to practice in the United States.
 Pharmacists can work in retail settings, hospitals, private medical practices, online pharmacies, pharmaceutical wholesalers, or for the federal government.
 Admission to pharmacy school requires taking the Pharmacy College Admissions Test (PCAT).

 What Is the PCAT?

 The PCAT is a computer-based standardized test administered by Pearson Education, Inc. What does the PCAT measure?
 This standardized test evaluates a test taker’s general academic ability and scientific knowledge necessary for a pharmaceutical education.

 Here is everything prospective pharmacy students need to know about the test, including how long does the PCAT take, how the PCAT score is calculated, and what is considered a good PCAT score.

 It was announced in December that the PCAT and PCAT Practice Tests will be retired in 2024, due to many institutions no longer using the PCAT requirement for student admission.
 Students who have already registered for the PCAT during the 2022-2023 testing cycle can continue with their exam, and there will be a final testing cycle offered during the 2023–2024 academic year.
 Find out more at the official website for the PCAT.

 If you have any questions or need assistance regarding the PCAT test, please reach out to a Shorelight representative.

 What Is the Structure of the PCAT?

 More specifically, how many sections does the PCAT exam have?
 How many questions are on the PCAT?

 The PCAT has 192 multiple-choice questions and one writing prompt.
 It is divided into five subtests, given in the following order: